Court Document Retrieval · All 50 States

 Can you retrieve sealed or restricted records?

 Sealed and restricted records require court authorization separate from our retrieval work.
-If you have a court order unsealing a document or qualifying as an authorized requestor, we can retrieve under that authority.
+If you have a court order unsealing a document, or qualify as an authorized requestor, we can retrieve under that authority.
 We can't and won't attempt to access records without proper authorization.

 What if the case can't be found?

-If the case as described isn't found, we tell you what we searched and what variations we tried (different name spellings, alternate court divisions, related case numbers, etc.).
-Sometimes the issue is that the case is filed in a different court or under a slightly different caption — we'll suggest where to look next when that's the case.
+If the case as described isn't found, we tell you what we searched and what variations we tried — different name spellings, alternate court divisions, related case numbers.
+Sometimes the case is filed in a different court or under a slightly different caption, and we'll suggest where to look next.

 Do you offer rush or same-day retrieval?